shehryarbajwa/todo_challenge/README.md

 # todo_challenge
-TodoList challenge in Node, Express, MongoDB
+TodoList challenge in Node, Express, MongoDB <br>
 The TodoListAPI is organized around REST

 The TodoListAPI uses JWT tokens to authenticate requests.